 Jeff: I’ve played Highlands Links enough to confidently say that it does not feel like an out-and-back routing at all.
 When you’re out on the course, you feel like there’s enough change in direction.
 You’re getting a huge variety of views.

 Garrett: You can do an out-and-back routing in ways that don’t feel repetitive, but there is this natural sense of going on a journey, reaching a point, and then returning home.
 And all of those things have an emotional pull.
 There’s the mystery of the journey, the yearning to get out to that distant point.
 And then once you’ve spent your time there, once you’ve seen what you need to see, there’s an equal emotional pull that draws you back home.
-I think these are things that tug at us in a really primal way, and these routings, when well done, can do that.
+I think these are things that tug at us in a really primal way, and these routings, when done well, can do that.

 On new—or under-explored—frontiers in routing